sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 * The location reported by the RTK device is the location of the antenna element; it's *not* the location of the pointy end of the stick.
 Lat and Long are fairly easy to obtain but if you're capturing altitude be sure to do additional reading on ARPs (antenna reference points) and how to account for the antenna height.

 * An internet connection is required for most types of RTK.
 RTCM corrections can be transmitted over other types of connections (such as serial telemetry radios).
+See [Correction Transport](correction_transport.md) for more details.

 ## RTK Reference Station